Hylotelephium spectabile 'Meteor'

 The origin of this cultivar of Hylotelephium spectabile is unknown.

-Hylotelephium spectabile 'Meteor', formerly known as Sedum spectabile 'Meteor', is a succulent that produces upright to slightly spreading stems forming up to 18 inches (45 cm) tall clumps.
-The stems bear fleshy, pale gray-green leaves and flattened heads of tiny, star-like, deep rose flowers.
+Hylotelephium spectabile 'Meteor', formerly known as Sedum spectabile 'Meteor', is a succulent plant that produces upright to slightly spreading stems, forming up to 18 inches (45 cm) tall clumps.
+The stems bear thick fleshy pale gray-green leaves and flattened heads of tiny star-like deep rose flowers.
 The flower heads are up to 6 inches (15 cm) in diameter.
 Flowers appear in late summer and last well into fall.

 This cultivar is similar to the popular Hylotelephium 'Herbstfreude', better known as Hylotelephium 'Autumn Joy' or Sedum 'Autumn Joy'.